The sample application for Arm® Ethos™-U55 can be deployed on two target platforms:

 -C <param>=<value>.
 The most important ones are:

-ethosu.num_macs: Sets the Ethos-U configuration for the model.
-The valid parameters are:
+ethosu.num_macs: Sets the Ethos-U55 configuration for the model.
+Valid parameters are

 256, and the default one